gaojiafamily/ha-trem/docs/haos_guide.md

 ## Fix the problem that the dependencies cannot be installed

+> [!IMPORTANT]
+> This custom component installation is considered advanced<br>
+> should only be used if one is an expert in managing a Linux operating system.

+> [!IMPORTANT]
+> Minimum system requirements your device must meet to install dependencies: <br>
+> RAM: 4GB, If your device has less than 4GB of memory, A memory error may have occurred.
+> Storage: 64 GB or larger storage device.

 ### SSH Add-on (Recommended)
 1. Go to the Add-on store<br>
 [![Open this add-on in your Home Assistant instance.](https://my.home-assistant.io/badges/supervisor_addon.svg)](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_ssh&repository_url=https%3A%2F%2Fgithub.com%2Fhassio-addons%2Frepository)